 Dan is also the Editor of Murder Ink, a series of New England-based Pulp Fiction anthologies set in or around the newsroom.
-Volume Two is set for release in 2017.

 In 2000, he moved to New Hampshire to cover the Presidential Election.
 In 2001, Dan became Associate Publisher of The Hippo, now the state’s largest Arts and Entertainment journal.

 He’s a member of the Appalachian Mountain Club’s 4,000-footer club and has written extensively about the outdoors and hiking.
 He has camped in the Grand Canyon, hiked England’s Coast to Coast Trail and trekked to Everest Base Camp in Nepal.
-Dan is a hiking guide and naturalist for Blue Hill Observatory and Science Center in Milton, Mass.
+Dan was a hiking guide and naturalist for Blue Hill Observatory and Science Center in Milton, Mass.

-Dan is available for interviews at firstname.lastname@example.org
+Dan is currently the director of Griffin Free Public Library in Auburn, N.H.
+He is available for interviews at email@example.com